-Here are five terms you might hear for weather systems spinning in the tropics.
-It’s important to note that these storms all exhibit the same features; they are just called different names depending where they’re located on Earth.
+Here are five weather terms you might hear for weather systems spinning in the tropics.
+It’s important to note that these storms all exhibit the same features; they are just called different names depending on where they’re located on Earth.

 1. Hurricane: Atlantic and Eastern, Central Pacific oceans